Noorts/DLSA/README.md

 ## Synthetic Dataset Generation
 To generate a synthetic query and a target/database file you can use the [generate_synthetic_dataset.py](utils/generate_synthetic_data.py) script.
 First adjust the configuration in the script, and then execute `python3 ./utils/generate_synthetic_data.py`, the query and target files will be saved to the current working directory.

+## Experiments

+To effortlessly run experiments on the DAS5 cluster, the [run_das5_experiments.py](utils/run_das5_experiments.py) was created.
+This quick and dirty script automates the starting of the master and workers, the submission of a job using the CLI, and collects all results into a JSON file.
+See the script and [DAS5.md](DAS5.md) for more information.

+For detailed experiment setups and results, and plotting see the [DLSA-Experiments](https://github.com/Noorts/DLSA-Experiments) repository.